chwalters/core/intelora/signals/event/README.md

           async: True
 ```

-After setting up an event, you must restart Kalliope
+After setting up an event, you must restart Intelora
 ```bash
 python intelora.py start
 ```

-If the syntax is ok, Kalliope will show you each synapse that it has loaded in the crontab
+If the syntax is ok, Intelora will show you each synapse that it has loaded in the crontab
 ```
 Add synapse name "wake-up" to the scheduler: cron[day_of_week='1,2,3,4,5', hour='7', minute='30'] Event loaded